asdftowel/benchmarks_game/nbody/README.md

 and the Wikipedia [article](https://en.wikipedia.org/wiki/N-body "N-body simulation").

 ## C implemenations
-All of these are in standard C99 and don't use compiler directives.
+All of these are in standard C99 (except #9, it uses C23 features) and don't use compiler directives.
 Versions 1-3 and 6 don't use array parameter declarations, so MSVC can compile them.

 Version 5 seems to be the fastest right now.